 The next component in our transfer process is outputting the image to the recording hardware, what output do we use?

-Our process utilizes an HDMI output from the telecine through to either DVD or USB , that is why we are able to deliver such high quality images.
+Our process utilizes an SDI output from the telecine through to an H.264 USB Recorder , that is why we are able to deliver such high quality images.

 Some transfer methods output to video tape and then to DVD, thus achieving only VHS quality on DVD and not achieving the potential that DVD and digital mediums offer.